 If the pipes are sagging, place some felt around the pipes for a better fit and if it’s too tight, try to create some space for expansion by creating a surface notch.
 Even pipes touching each other may create noises; so placing some felt in between them helps create some space and reduce the noise.

 - Banging sounds

-If your heating system still makes loud noises despite all these troubleshooting tips, it means it’s time you called professional HVAC mechanics to take a look at your unit!
+If your heating system still makes loud noises despite all these troubleshooting tips, it means it’s time you called a professional heating service technician take a look at your unit!
 They will be able to check and find out if the heating system parts are properly installed, or if there is something else causing the loud noises.